colvir/angular-translate/README.md

 # [![angular-translate](https://raw.github.com/angular-translate/angular-translate/canary/identity/logo/angular-translate-alternative/angular-translate_alternative_medium2.png)](http://angular-translate.github.io)

 This is the repository for angular-translate of Colvir.

-Only for webpack.
+Compliled verion

 angular-translate is a JavaScript translation library for AngularJS 1.x app.

 For more information about the angular-translate project, please visit our [website](https://angular-translate.github.io).

+## Install

 ### NPM
 ```
-npm install --save colvir/angular-translate
+npm i colvir/angular-translate
 ```

 ## License